DanielCoffey1/GlassPane/README.md

    - If keybinds aren't saving, check write permissions to `%AppData%/GlassPane/`
    - Use "Reset to Defaults" if custom keybinds cause problems
    - Ensure no duplicate keybind combinations are configured
+   - Keybind changes apply immediately - no restart required
+   - Check for conflicts with other applications using the same key combinations

 3. **Virtual Desktop Operations Failing**
    - Verify you're running Windows 11 or Windows 10 with virtual desktop support